scala/scala-java8-compat/README.md

 Scala collections gain `seqStream` and `parStream` as extension methods that produce a Java 8 Stream running sequentially or in parallel, respectively.
-These are automatically specialized to a primitive type if possible.
-For instance, `List(1,2).seqStream` produces an `IntStream`.
+These are automatically specialized to a primitive type if possible, including automatically applied widening conversions.
+For instance, `List(1,2).seqStream` produces an `IntStream`, and so does `List(1.toShort, 2.toShort).parStream`.
 Maps additionally have `seqKeyStream`, `seqValueStream`, `parKeyStream`, and `parValueStream` methods.

 Scala collections also gain `accumulate` and `stepper` methods that produce utility collections that can be useful when working with Java 8 Streams.  `accumulate` produces an `Accumulator` or its primitive counterpart (`DoubleAccumulator`, etc.), which is a low-level collection designed for efficient collection and dispatching of results to and from Streams.
-Unlike most collections, it can contain more than `Int.MaxValue` elements.  `stepper` produces a `Stepper` which is a fusion of `Spliterator` and `Iterator`.
+Unlike most collections, it can contain more than `Int.MaxValue` elements.

-`Stepper`s underlie the Scala collections' instances of Java 8 Streams.
+`stepper` produces a `Stepper` which is a fusion of `Spliterator` and `Iterator`. `Stepper`s underlie the Scala collections' instances of Java 8 Streams.
+Steppers are intended as low-level building blocks for streams.
+Usually you would not create them directly or call their methods but you can implement them alongside custom collections to get better performance when streaming from these collections.

 Java 8 Streams gain `toScala[Coll]` and `accumulate` methods, to make it easy to produce Scala collections or Accumulators, respectively, from Java 8 Streams.
 For instance, `myStream.to[Vector]` will collect the contents of a Stream into a `scala.collection.immutable.Vector`.
 Note that standard sequential builders are used for collections, so this is best done to gather the results of an expensive computation.

-Finally, there is a Java class, `ScalaStreamer`, that has a series of `from` methods that can be used to obtain Java 8 Streams from Scala collections from within Java.
+Finally, there is a Java class, `ScalaStreamSupport`, that has a series of `stream` methods that can be used to obtain Java 8 Streams from Scala collections from within Java.

 #### Performance Considerations